-- enables installations on Windows Server Core;
+- Enables installations on Windows Server Core.

-- employs dynamic memory cache allocation to optimize memory usage for active databases;
+- Employs dynamic memory cache allocation to optimize memory usage for active databases.

-- prevents attendees from forwarding meeting invitations;
+- Makes it possible to prevent attendees from forwarding meeting invitations.

-- provides end users with additional Out of Office options;
+- Provides end users with additional out-of-office options.

-- enables administrators to cancel meetings that were organized by a user who has left the company;
+- Enables administrators to cancel meetings that were organized by a user who has left the company.

-- enables administrators to assign delegate permissions; and
+- Enables administrators to assign delegate permissions.

-- enables email addresses that contain non-English characters to be routed and delivered natively.
+- Enables email addresses that contain non-English characters to be routed and delivered natively.